Ugandan+orphans.jpg

 LEAH

 Leah also sends me detailed accounts of all the money she spends.
 We have now bought the house and land on which it stands, in order to become more independent into the future.
 Raising the requisite funds is proving challenging but nothing is impossible to those who believe although we face constant challenges.
-Most recently, thieves broke into Kelah and stole the boys school uniforms and school shoes.
-They have nothing left to wear to school now and are heartbroken.
+Thieves broke into Kelah and stole the boys school uniforms and school shoes.
+Then a fire destroyed one of the bedrooms.
+The children had nothing left to wear to school now and were heartbroken.
 The back gate is broken and the House is no longer secure.
 We face a constant struggle for repair and maintenance costs.
 Each month sees extra expenses and unexpected bills to meet in order to stay fully functional.

-In the meantime, we have replaced those who have ‘graduated’ from Kelah with new young arrivals.
-After a lot of discussion, Leah has now decided to take in girls as well as boys.
+In the meantime, we have replaced the 20 children who have ‘graduated’ from Kelah with new young arrivals.
+After a lot of discussion, we have now agreed to take in girls as well as boys.
 There is a growing problem of girls being abandoned with the attendant risks of rape and unwanted pregnancy and disease.
-Now girls account for about 25% of our intake, and we have bought sewing machines and material for them to work with in the hope that we may be able to raise funds for them to attend school.
+Now girls account for 6 of our 16 present children, and we have bought sewing machines and material for them to work with in the hope that we may be able to raise funds for them to attend school.
 This is a struggle financially because they need uniforms as well as ordinary clothes and there are specific issues relating to girls that we are learning to address.
-Thank goodness for the input of Sara and Rita, along with Leah, who are able to advise and support the newer arrivals in this way.
+Thank goodness for the input of Rita, along with Leah, who are able to advise and support the newer arrivals in this way.
+We also have Anna and Sheila who have arrived to teach the children in our new classroom.